IntersectMBO/cardano-node/doc/new-tracing/tracers_doc_generated.md

 			`Forwarder`
 Filtered  by config value: `Notice`

-### ChainSyncNode.NodeToNode.Send.RollForward
+### ChainSync.Remote.Send.RollForward

-***
-Tell the consumer to extend their chain with the given header.
+> Tell the consumer to extend their chain with the given header.
-The message also tells the consumer about the head point of the producer.
+>  The message also tells the consumer about the head point of the producer.
-***

 From current configuration: